Provision for SEND Students

 Schools are also required to publish their provision on their website.
 Below is an outline of our ethos and practice.
 However, we would strongly recommend that parents contact us to discuss the specific needs of their child.

 Full details of the admission policy for students with special needs can be found in the Local Authority's admission policy which has been adopted by the school (Lancashire is our admission authority).
 This is the same for all maintained schools in Lancashire.
 We would recommend that parents discuss the needs of their child with us as early as possible as we pride ourselves on our support for all students.
 Our SENCO is Miss J Mayor, who can be contacted via the main school contact details.

 Complaints relating to SEND provision

-All SEND complaints will initially be dealt with by Peter Howarth - Deputy Headteacher who will invite parents into school to discuss identified issues.
+All SEND complaints will initially be dealt with by Paula Wall - Deputy Headteacher who will invite parents into school to discuss identified issues.
 If these cannot be resolved any other relevant staff will be included in meetings and communication.
 The student concerned will also be involved at relevant times.

 Unresolved issues can then be discussed with SEND officer allocated to the school and any other relevant parties.

 Parents can also make representation to the link governor for SEND and chair of governors.
 Our overall complaints policy can be found on our Policies page.

 This is available on our Equality Page - .https://www.waltonledale.lancs.sch.uk/care-support-guidance/equality